 Bruce Chatwin begins his book In Patagonia with a description of a small piece of skin in a glass case in his grandmother’s dining room.
-When Chatwin was a young boy, his grandmother told him that this piece of skin, covered with coarse reddish hairs and pinned to a card, was from a brontosaurus that her cousin Charley had discovered preserved in a glacier in Patagonia.
+When Chatwin was a young boy, his grandmother told him that this piece of skin, covered with coarse reddish hairs and pinned to a card, was from a Brontosaurus that her cousin Charley had discovered preserved in a glacier in Patagonia.
 This peculiar artifact so captured the boy’s imagination that decades later—long after his grandmother had died and the skin fragment had been discarded—Chatwin set out on his own adventure to Patagonia.
 One of his goals on this trip was to discover the true origin of the animal whose hide was such a familiar memory from his childhood—and with any luck, find another sample of skin and hair to replace the one that was lost.

 An Apatosaurus by Any Other Name

 Nevertheless, Chatwin’s grandmother hadn’t been entirely off the mark.
-Argentina had, at least, been home to numerous large sauropods, the suborder of dinosaurs to which the apatosaurus and camarasaurus both belonged.
+Argentina had, at least, been home to numerous large sauropods, the suborder of dinosaurs to which the Apatosaurus and Camarasaurus both belonged.
 In fact, just a couple of years before Chatwin’s death in 1989, an Argentinean rancher discovered some sauropod fossils that would soon be very big news in the world of dinosaurs.
 In 1993, paleontologists Rodolpho Coria and Jose Bonaparte classified the fossils as belonging to a hitherto unknown dinosaur, which they dubbed Argentinosaurus.
 It was the largest dinosaur—in fact, the largest land animal of any kind—to have been discovered at that time.

 The Argentinosaurus, which lived about 90 million years ago in the Upper Cretaceous period, weighed up to 100 tons and measured between 30 and 45 meters (100–150 feet) in length.
-As a plant-eater, it was not the most fearsome creature, but I still wouldn’t want to meet one in a dark alley.
+As a plant eater, it was not the most fearsome creature, but I still wouldn’t want to meet one in a dark alley.
 Although only a small percentage of a full skeleton has been recovered so far, paleontologists have a pretty clear idea of what the entire creature must have looked like—enough to assemble a full-scale replica of the skeleton, which was recently installed in Atlanta’s Fernbank Museum of Natural History.
 (By law, dinosaur fossils cannot be removed from Argentina.)

 Humongous dinosaurs turn up with remarkable frequency in Patagonia.
-This is also where the fossils of a gigantosaurus, the largest known carnivore, were found.
-A few years ago several vertebrae were unearthed belonging to a still-unidentified dinosaur that may well challenge Argentinosaurus for the record of largest lizard ever.
+This is also where the fossils of a Giganotosaurus, the largest known carnivore, were found.
+A number of years ago several vertebrae were unearthed belonging to a still-unidentified dinosaur that may well challenge Argentinosaurus for the record of largest lizard ever.
 Be that as it may, there’s no question that this creature was immense.
-At a museum of paleontology in Trelew, the rear leg bones and one vertebra of an Argentinosaurus are affixed to a wall inside a painted outline of the body, giving visitors a dramatic picture of how tall this animal would have been—far too large, the staff said, for an entire skeleton to fit inside the museum.
+At a museum of paleontology in Trelew, Argentina, the rear leg bones and one vertebra of an Argentinosaurus are affixed to a wall inside a painted outline of the body, giving visitors a dramatic picture of how tall this animal would have been—far too large, the staff said, for an entire skeleton to fit inside the museum.